Josh-T1/MathNote/README.md

 # MathNote
 ![flashcard](assets/flashcard.png)

-This package aims to streamline the LaTex note taking process.
+This package enhances the LaTex note taking experience by simplifying the organizational process associated with taking latex lecture notes, enabling the generation of flashcards from lectures notes, and providing a management system for notes-- from which you can generate interactive networks for better visualization.
 The command line interface has three main commands:

 1. `course`: command used for setting up the directory structure, getting course information, and other housekeeping tasks